 Phase II: Returning to the Office & Beginning Hybrid Work

 The second phase is the implementation and integration of RTO with hybrid work models.
 Employees will begin a more aggressive combination of hybrid work, leaving enterprises with a lot to handle; at any given point, some employees will be at home, many will be in the office, and others will be dispersed anywhere in the world.
 This drastically increases the burden for IT when it comes to UC, and further magnifies the importance of software tools that can swiftly identify high-severity UC issues.

 IT must ensure that irrespective of where employees are located, everyone has access to high-quality conferencing experiences, frequently on multiple UC platforms.
 To do so, it will be essential to track conference & call quality and monitor spikes in call failures to ensure experience parity.
 Similarly, multidimensional troubleshooting tools – those that can identify in-home and in-office crises simultaneously – will become even more valuable.

-Furthermore, on different days of the week, there will be fluctuations in the number of employees who come into the office to work in-person.
+Furthermore, on different days of the week during the hybrid work transition, there will be fluctuations in the number of employees who come into the office to work in-person.
 If on a given day, there is an unexpected rise in the quantity of in-office employees, the existing bandwidth will not cut it, which could put video meetings and productivity at a stand-still.
 In short, throughout the course of hybrid work, there are a series of problematic IT events that could occur.
 But, with the use of third-party management tools like Unify Square’s PowerSuite, IT teams can establish a more proactive approach to maintaining quality.
 In doing so, these crises can be either entirely averted or mitigated.